kitttn/temptest/Hardware-Overview.md

 BDB features include:
 * An ST Microelectronics [STM32F417](http://www.st.com/web/en/catalog/mmc/FM141/SC1169/SS1577/LN11) MCU, which acts as Supervisory Controller (**SVC**) to the UniPro network on the board.
-* A Toshiba UniPro **switch** (T6WT0XBG), supporting high-speed point-to-point connectivity
+* A Toshiba UniPro **switch** (T6WT0XBG), supporting high-speed point-to-point connectivity.
-* USB and HSIC connections for an Application Processor (AP) to connect to the BDB
+* USB and HSIC connections for an Application Processor (AP) to connect to the BDB.
 * Toshiba "APBridge" bridge ASIC (T6WT1XBG), which connects AP, camera, and display devices to the UniPro network.
 There are 3 of these devices on the BDB; they're named **APB1**, **APB2**, **APB3**.
 * Toshiba "GPBridge" (T6WT2XBG), which connects various interfaces such as GPIO, PWM, I2C, I2S, USB, SDIO, UART, etc. to the UniPro network.
 There are 2 of these devices on the BDB; they're named **GPB1** and **GPB2**.
 * SMA connectors for probing or connecting HSIC, UniPro, D-PHY, and M-PHY to the switch or bridge ASICs.